aliceiannantuoni/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral researcher in the Department of Political Science and International Relations at the [University of Geneva](https://www.unige.ch/sciences-societe/speri), Switzerland.
-I work with [Simone Dietrich](http://simone-dietrich.com) on a project assessing the creation, evolution, and diffusion of norms in international development and aid giving --- with particular focus on the role of the donor peer review tool of the OECD Development Assistance Committee.
+I work with [Simone Dietrich](http://simone-dietrich.com) on a [SNF](https://www.snf.ch/en)-funded project assessing the creation, evolution, and diffusion of norms in international development and aid giving --- with particular focus on the role of the donor peer review tool of the OECD Development Assistance Committee and on the text analyses of its documents.

 I specialize in international political economy, development, and foreign aid.
-I am interested in how the effectiveness of foreign aid is impacted by (i) the aid giving practices and delivery mechanisms employed by donors, and (ii) the environment shaped by international institutions and norms.
+I am interested in both (i) why wealthy states give foreign aid the way they do, and (ii) the consequences of these aid allocation choices for the effect of aid on political outcomes in recipient countries.
+While a large literature has focused on failures on the part of recipient countries and their governments, I turn my attention to donor-driven sources of inefficiencies.
+With hundreds of billions spent in official development assistance by traditional donors every year, I want to understand which aid giving practices undermine aid effectiveness, and if and how international organizations play a role in improving donor behavior.
 In my dissertation project, I study the phenomenon of aid volatility and its pernicious effects on institutional development in recipient countries.

 I received my Ph.D. from the Department of Political Science at the [University of Illinois at Urbana-Champaign](https://pol.illinois.edu) in December 2020.
 My research has been published in _The Review of International Organizations_ and _World Development_.
 You can find a copy of my CV [here](https://www.aliceiannantuoni.com/files/iannantuoni-cv.pdf).